 Supporting Kaizen with the PDCA cycle

-The PDCA cycle is a particularly useful tool for companies who follow the Kaizen method.
+The Plan-Do-Check-Act model is a particularly useful tool for companies who follow the Kaizen method.
 Kaizen is an organizational mindset and culture focused on small, frequent changes that lead to significant improvements over time.

 The PDCA cycle supports the Kaizen philosophy by providing the framework for developing and implementing continuous improvements.